Teerapat6509650468/CS360_Project_Fork/README.md

 **Option 1: Use the Existing Cloned Repository** <br>
 If you have already cloned the repository, follow these steps <br><br>
 **1. Set up and run the script**
-- Navigate to the utils/ directory:
+- Navigate to the utils/ directory :
 ```bash
 cd utils/
 ```
-- Change permission deploy-script.sh and run script
+- Change permission deploy-script.sh and run script :
 ```bash
 chmod +x deploy-script.sh
 source deploy-script.sh